lcpp-org/crane/docs/source/TwoReactionArgon.rst

     necessary to accurately reflect the relaxation of the electrons.

-Using LoKI-B to calculate the Ionization Rate Coefficient
+Using LoKI-B to Calculate the Ionization Rate Coefficient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this section, we set up a LoKI-B input file named ``Ar_lumped.in``